 The Department of Organismal Biology and Anatomy's (OBA) graduate program in Integrative Biology trains students to pose strongly interdisciplinary research questions across fields in biology and among levels of biological organization.
 Faculty in our department engage a diverse range of topics in biology in the broad contexts of understanding how animals develop, evolve, and function.
 Please explore the faculty pages for details on the full breadth of research interests represented in the department, as well as the research page.

 This is a particularly exciting time to be an integrative biologist.
-Recent advances in research tools and technology in molecular biology, neurobiology, genetics, scientific visualization, and computational biology are providing new opportunities to approach biological questions with fresh perspectives and to explore new directions through interdisciplinary research.
+Recent advances in research tools and technology in molecular biology, neurobiology, genetics, scientific visualization, and computational biology are providing new opportunities to approach biological questions with fresh perspectives and explore new directions through interdisciplinary research.